 Use your extra nuggets of time

 The food you or your partner cook for your family does not cook faster when it is being watched the entire time.
 In that time you could put all your ingredients away, get meal prep dishes where they need to go and wipe away any crumbs you have.
 Clean your shower or bath when you’re standing there drip drying/hiding from your children.
 Wipe the bathroom floors while your kids take a bath.
-Fold laundry while you watch TV, put them away during commercials.
+Fold laundry while you watch TV, put clothes away during commercials.

 Delegate/Hold your household accountable

 There are lots of age appropriate chores that your kids are completely capable of doing.
 I’ve already said it but it’s so important to have consistent expectations when it comes to household chores.
 Don’t let your kids/spouse believe that cleaning the house is your job, it’s everyone’s job!
 They’re still young enough they have to learn cleaning habits and they need to be asked and given expectations.
 If I don’t want to go insane feeling that I’m doing everything, I have to ask everyone to step up to the specific needs that the house has.
-I don’t feel guilty about this, if you do, don’t.
+I don’t feel guilty about this.
+If you do, don’t.
 Not everyone will clean how you would, so instead of being annoyed just enjoy the end product.

 Less stuff means less to clean